We will specifically examine the following topics:

-Today, 97% of large companies and over 80% of small- and medium-sized companies are using ATS to scan resumes for keywords and selection criteria that match the role they are looking to fill.
-Unfortunately, this is where most job seekers get hurt since many highly qualified applicants wind up getting screened out of roles.
+Today, 97% of large companies and over 80% of small- and medium-sized companies use ATS to scan resumes for keywords and other selection criteria for a specific role.
+Unfortunately, this system screens out many highly qualified applicants.

-One of the easiest ways to integrate keywords into your resume is by creating a ‘Key Skills’ or ‘Core Areas of Expertise’ section underneath, or as a part of your summary.
-One of the primary reasons that recruiters like skills section is because it makes it easier to pick out specific keywords and selection criteria without having to scan through large chunks of text.
+One of the easiest ways to integrate keywords into your resume is by creating a ‘Key Skills’ or ‘Core Areas of Expertise’ section, or including them in your summary.
+Recruiters and Hiring Managers like the skills section because it makes it easier to pick out keywords and selection criteria without scanning large chunks of text.

-One of the most common and easiest ways to display skills on your resume is by simply organizing them in a column-like format, like the example above.
-Using the shading and border line techniques we went over in part 1, we are able to draw attention to specific information while adding a hint of style.
+One of the most common and easiest ways to display skills on your resume is by organizing them in a column-like format, like the example above.
+Using the shading and borderline techniques we went over in part 1, we are able to draw attention to specific information while adding style.